 There is a whole other realm to this discussion around nutrition, fuelling your training sufficiently, and on that train of thought, having adequate calcium and vitamin D for bone health.
 As I’ve said before, I’m a doctor, not a nutritionist or dietitian, but the rise in dairy-bashing on social media scares me, because it has led to massive rises in numbers of young women renouncing dairy in favour of plant-based alternatives.
 I’m not saying it’s wrong to make a dietary choice based on your personal ethical values around animal welfare or climate change, but it is dangerous to give up a food group without really planning out where you’re going source a replacement for the nutrients that food group provided.
 I eat dairy yoghurt pretty much everyday, and although I do use soy and sometimes oat milk, I recently started consuming dairy milk again (a glass a day, or in my Overnight Oats!) because when I looked at my calcium intake, it was far below what I should be getting, even with attempts to supplement with calcium-fortified milk alternatives.
 I’m not a huge cheese fan which probably contributed!
 That scared me, and made me realise that I can help the environment with my dietary choices – but not to the extent that it puts my own health (i.e. bone health) at risk.
 So my bottom line on the nutrition side of things (until I get a follow-up blog post on this together) is please, get yourself fully educated and informed (ideally from a professional such as a dietitian, qualified nutritionist and/or your doctor) before you starting chopping out food groups, especially if your sole reason for doing so is because your favourite blogger did it.

 In 2014, the International Olympic Committee described ‘Relative Energy Deficiency in Sports (RED-S)’ as a broader, more comprehensive term for the Female Athlete Triad syndrome, and to recognise the fact that these issues can also occur in males (with of course the exception of the menstrual aspect!), with the overall emphasis on the impairment of many of our bodily functions due to excess energy expended by activity and not enough replaced.
-Now, I’m going to stop there, because I don’t pretend to be an expert in this area, but I did think that was worth mentioning, and I think it’s also worth being aware of the female menstrual and bone health implications via the relatively straightforward to understand model of Female Athlete Triad.
+Now, I don’t pretend to be an expert in this area, but I did think that was worth mentioning, and I think it’s also worth being aware of the female menstrual and bone health implications via the relatively straightforward to understand model of Female Athlete Triad.